Fossa Method

 6. Demystify knowledge

-Terminology exists for precision, not authority.
+Terminology exists for precision, not for authority.

 Knowledge should become more accessible, not more mysterious.

-7. Complexity cannot always be removed
+7. Complexity cannot be eliminated

 Some things are genuinely complex.

-Complexity is not the problem.
+Complexity is not a flaw.

 Pretending complexity does not exist is.